GuildCrafts/web-development-js/_goals/312-Week_5_Assessment.md

 Use HTML templating to build your web pages and embed dynamic data.

 - [ ] The server uses the [EJS templating language][ejs] to build HTML.
-- There are template files (`.ejs`) for each page.
-  - [ ] There is a template file for the contact list page shown at the `/` route.
-  - [ ] There is a template file for the contact detail page shown at the `/contact/:id` route.
+- [ ] Each route that renders html, uses its own ejs template
-  - [ ] There is a template file for the new contact form page shown at the `/contacts/new` route.
+- [ ] Each page template includes the same page header via another ejs template (eg: `header.ejs`)
-- [ ] There are include files used for _components_ that are used in every page (e.g. header, footer, menu).

 #### Browser Interactivity

-Add JavaScript to the front end to create more interactive features for the user.

-TODO: define specs for browser interactivity
+- [ ] when clicking a link that will delete a contact, a confirmation prompt displays confirming the user wants to delete the contact
+- [ ] when a user attempts to submit the new contact form without a value in the first name field, the form is not submitted and a form validation error is displayed at the top of the page in red
+- [ ] all CSS classnames have clear and specific names

 ## Assessment